Piwigo/piwigo-bootstrap-darkroom/README.md

 * Make some carousel options configurable in the Admin backend (lazy loadingi method, number of thumbnails etc)
 * Get social buttons from Bootstrap Default working
+* Add autoplay to PhotoSwipe modal, and replace the slideshow with it

 ### Preview